-Pursuant to Section 404 of the Companies and Allied Matters Act 2020, the Group has an audit committee comprising of Directors and Shareholders.
-The report of the Audit Committee is included in the financial statements of the 2021 Annual Report and their function is laid out in Section 404 of the Companies and Allied Matters
+Pursuant to Section 404 of the Companies and Allied Matters Act 2020, the Group has an audit committee comprising of Directors and Shareholders representatives.
+The report of the Audit Committee is included in the financial statements and their function is laid out in Section 404 of the Companies and Allied Matters Act, 2020.